michael-borck/fbl-six-months-later/source/presentation.md

 **The Barrier Is:**

 * Figuring out where humans should be in the loop
-* Organizational design, not technical capability
+* Organisational design, not technical capability
 * **Leadership question, not a technology problem**

 *This is why faculty development and clear frameworks matter*